 • Chlamydia and gonorrhoea: Partners from the last 3–6 months, or back to the last negative test if that was more recent.

-• Syphilis: Your doctor will specify based on stage — could be 3 months (primary), 6 months (secondary), or 12 months (latent).
+• Syphilis: Your doctor will specify based on stage — could be 3 months (primary), 6 months (secondary), or up to 2 years (latent).

-The notification script in the Protocol: Positive Result guide applies directly here — keep it factual, keep it short, and frame it as a health advisory rather than an apology.
+The notification script in the guide below applies directly here — keep it factual, keep it short, and frame it as a health advisory rather than an apology.

 Anonymous notification services are available in most countries if direct contact isn't possible.
 Check the relevant country guide.